maxitg/TilingSolver/README.md

 `"MinimalGridSize"` and `"PeriodLowerBounds"` are the variables used internally.

 `"Periods"` is the most interesting one for us.
-The keys here are the minimal sets themselves, and the values are the square grid sizes that these sets can tile periodically (thus proving they can tile an infinite grid).
+The keys here are the minimal sets, and the values are the square grid sizes that these sets can tile periodically (thus proving they can tile an infinite grid).

-The keys are hex numbers which, if written as binary, represents which tiling sets from a particular mask an elements of the set.
-One can use code from `MinimalSetsSearcher.wl` to convert them to full tiling-set expressions.
+The keys are hex numbers which, if written as binary, represent which tiling sets from a particular mask are elements of the set.
+One can use code from `MinimalSetsSearcher.wl` to convert them to explicit tiling sets.
 For example,

 ```wl
 In[] := NumberToPatternSet[maskToAllPatterns[idToMask[{3, 3}, 325]]][FromDigits["1886", 16]]